genomicsITER/COVID-19/README.md

 <hr>

-> Updated today: webinars in Education; The COVID Tracking Project in Scientific dada and resources; clinical trials in Spain.
+> <p style="background-color: #FFFF00">Updated today: webinars in Education; The COVID Tracking Project in Scientific dada and resources; clinical trials in Spain.</p>

 # Table of contents #
 <ul>